Supplier Code of Conduct

 Confidential and Competitor Information

-IWG expects Suppliers to obtain and use all market intelligence legitimately and in compliance with all applicable laws and regulations.
+IWG expects suppliers to obtain and use all market intelligence legitimately and in compliance with all applicable laws and regulations.

 Gifts and Entertainment

-In no instances shall Suppliers accept from or offer to IWG employees any cash or cash equivalent gifts.
+In no instances shall suppliers accept from or offer to IWG employees any cash or cash equivalent gifts.
 Any gifts, entertainment, or hospitality must always be of nominal value and, regardless of amount, never received or offered during contract negotiation, bidding, tender, or award.
 All employees are provided with training on gifts and hospitality and all employees and Board members must disclose all gifts on the IWG Gift Register.

 Sanctions